Skip to main content

 Community Council

 There are two (2) governing bodies which consist of elected officers (generally a president, vice president, secretary and treasurer) and student representatives from each residence hall.
-The community councils are advised by a graduate assistant and they facilitate regularly-scheduled meetings that are open to all residents of that residential area.
-Community councils provide students with opportunities for involvement and leadership and they also provide students the opportunity to put forward input on departmental decisions.
+The community councils are advised by a graduate assistant and facilitate regularly-scheduled meetings that are open to all residents of that residential area.
+Community councils provide students with opportunities for involvement and leadership and opportunities to provide input on departmental decisions.
 For information on how to become involved in the community council please speak with your hall director.

 Closing & Opening Schedule and Procedure

 All residence halls, except for The Village, are closed during the major recesses in the academic year (Thanksgiving, Winter and Spring Break) as set forth in the University Calendar.
-Building access is restricted to the building during this period; therefore, accessibility for those persons staying in the building may significantly change.
+Building access is restricted during these periods; therefore, accessibility for those persons staying on campus may significantly change.
 Anyone failing to comply with security arrangements will be required to leave the building and may be charged accordingly through the student conduct system.

 Before residents leave for any break, they must: